Equitable1 is committed to protecting all Personal Information obtained in the course of conducting our business.

-Personal Information may be collected from you, from your interactions with us, and from other sources outside our organization including, from government agencies and registries, law enforcement authorities, public records, credit reporting agencies, other financial institutions, service providers, agents and other organizations with whom you have arrangements or any other source with your consent or as permitted or required by law.
-For legal entities such as businesses, partnerships, trusts, estates, clubs or other organizations, we may collect information from each authorized person, partner, trustee, executor and club member, as appropriate.
+Personal Information may be collected from you directly, from your interactions with us, and from other sources outside our organization including from government agencies and registries, law enforcement authorities, public records, credit reporting agencies, other financial institutions, service providers, agents and other organizations with whom you have arrangements or in accordance with their respective terms and conditions and/or privacy policies, or any other source, with your consent or as permitted or required by law.
+This information may be obtained by telephone, in writing or electronically.
+For legal entities such as businesses, partnerships, trusts, estates or other organizations, we may collect information from each authorized person, partner, trustee and executor, as appropriate.

-You authorize the collection of Personal Information from these sources, and where applicable, you authorize these sources to give us your Personal Information.
+You authorize the collection of Personal Information from these sources, and where applicable, you authorize these sources to provide us your Personal Information.

-When you apply for, provide a guarantee in respect of, or use any product or service and while you are our current or former client, we may collect and confirm Personal Information about you such as:
+When you apply for, provide a guarantee in respect of, or use any product or service, and while you are our current or former client, or act on behalf of one, we may collect and confirm Personal Information about you such as:

 We may also use your Personal Information for other purposes with your consent or as permitted or required by law.